kubewarden/docs/docs/security/verifying-kubewarden.md

   <snipped json>
 ```

-You can then verify either manually or with Sigstore tools that the cert in the
+You may either verify manually or with Sigstore tools that the cert in the
 returned json contains the correct issuer, subject, and
 `github_workflow_repository` extensions.